Exxon lobbyist duped by Greenpeace says climate policy was a ploy, CEO condemns statements

 Easley, whose LinkedIn page says he started a new job in February, could not immediately be reached for comment.

-(Reporting by Valerie Volcovici and Timothy Gardner in Washington Editing by Matthew Lewis)
+(Reporting by Valerie Volcovici and Timothy Gardner in Washington; Editing by Matthew Lewis and William Mallard)

 ((valerie.volcovici@thomsonreuters.com;))